Conscription in Rhodesia: Rhodesian Army and Air Force

-The relatively large size of the Rhodesian Security Forces, most of whom were reservists, contributed to the Southern Rhodesian government's judgement in 1965 that a Unilateral Declaration of Independence would be viable.
+Throughout the Rhodesian Front's period in power, it was aware that Rhodesia's white population was insufficient to support a large enough standing army to meet the country's needs.
+As the government did not want to recruit large numbers of black troops, it increasingly relied on white conscripts to man the Security Forces.
+The relatively large size of the Rhodesian Security Forces, most of whom were reservists, contributed to the government's judgement in 1965 that a Unilateral Declaration of Independence was viable.
 This also deterred a British military intervention to quash Rhodesian independence.
 At the time of UDI, the Rhodesian Security Forces included around 20,000 white personnel.
-The British government believed that intervening would lead to combat.
+The British government believed that intervention would lead to armed conflict.
 There was considerable opposition to UDI and Smith's government in the regular elements of the Security Forces and it was unclear whether black personnel would fight.
 Support for independence was much stronger among reservists, and due to their numbers this provided a key source of support for the government.
-The British military assessed that a larger force would be required to disarm the Rhodesian Security Forces and then administer the country than was immediately available, and the heads of the British military services recommended against intervening.
-This advice was accepted by the British government, who also regarded an intervention as undesirable due to a lack of public support for this approach and economic problems the United Kingdom was experiencing at the time.
+The British military was unable to rapidly deploy a force capable of disarming the Rhodesian Security Forces and then administering the colony.
+This led it to recommend against intervention.
+The British government accepted this advice.

 The expansion of conscription enabled the Rhodesian Army to grow in size.
-From 1973, national servicemen were posted to the Army's regular units, independent companies and the support services.
+From 1973, national servicemen were posted to the Army's regular units as well as independent companies and the support services.
 The Rhodesia Regiment lost its training role and its battalions became fully manned by reservists.
 The number of battalions in the regiment eventually grew to eight, with a total nominal strength of 15,000 men.
-The Army's regular units, including the elite Special Air Service, Selous Scouts and Grey's Scouts, also included elements manned by reservists from 1973 onwards.
+The elite Special Air Service, Selous Scouts and Grey's Scouts, also included elements manned by reservists from 1973 onwards.
 Most members of the Rhodesian Intelligence Corps were reservists, including its commanding officer.
-The historian Glenn Cross has written that national servicemen and reservists staffed the Rhodesian government's chemical and biological weapons program that was active between 1976 and 1979.
+The Rhodesian Armoured Car Regiment was mainly manned by reservists.
+Historian Glenn Cross has written that national servicemen and reservists staffed the Rhodesian chemical and biological weapons program that was active between 1976 and 1979.
+Relations between the different categories of personnel were not always harmonious, with the regulars who made up the majority of the RLI treating conscripts who were posted to the unit with disdain.

 The Rhodesian Air Force was opposed to the call up scheme and only used reservists to protect its aircraft.
-The Air Force believed that it wasn't practical to train conscripts to perform technical tasks.
+The Air Force believed conscripts could not be trained to perform technical tasks.
+Most of the Rhodesian Air Force's airfield security guards were national servicemen or reservist conscripts.
+The Air Force also had a Volunteer Reserve made up of men who volunteered for at least three years' service as reservists; national servicemen administered this scheme.